Grange

 Grange demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Grange is notably higher than broader benchmarks.
-Among residents aged 15 and above, 52.3% hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+Educational attainment in Grange is notably high, with 52.3% of residents aged 15 and above holding university qualifications.
+This compares to 25.7% in Queensland (QLD) and 30.4% nationally.
 Bachelor degrees are the most common at 33.1%, followed by postgraduate qualifications at 12.8% and graduate diplomas at 6.4%.
-Vocational pathways account for 21.5%, with advanced diplomas at 9.4% and certificates at 12.1%.
+Vocational pathways account for 21.5% of qualifications among those aged 15 and above, with advanced diplomas at 9.4% and certificates at 12.1%.

-Educational participation is high, with 34.8% of residents currently enrolled in formal education.
-This includes 12.9% in primary education, 9.9% in secondary education, and 7.4% pursuing tertiary education.
-Wilston State School and St Columba's Primary School serve a total of 1,401 students.
-Grange's educational performance is exceptional (ICSEA score: 1165), placing its schools among the most advantaged nationally.
-Both schools focus exclusively on primary education, with secondary options available in nearby areas.
-The area functions as an education hub, offering 28.4 school places per 100 residents, significantly above the regional average of 13.7.
-This attracts students from surrounding communities.
+Educational participation is high, with 34.8% of residents currently enrolled in formal education, including 12.9% in primary education, 9.9% in secondary education, and 7.4% pursuing tertiary education.
+The area has two schools serving 1,401 students: Wilston State School and St Columba's Primary School.
+Educational performance is high (ICSEA: 1165), placing local schools among the most advantaged nationally.
+Both schools focus exclusively on primary education, with secondary options available in surrounding areas.
+Grange functions as an education hub, with 28.4 school places per 100 residents, significantly above the regional average of 13.7, attracting students from nearby communities.

 Frequently Asked Questions - Education